ndaman/fracture/docs/exam 1/lecture1.md

 ----
 ## course textbook

--   Text is available as a pdf on Blackboard, you may purchase any version if you prefer a hard copy
+-   Text is available as a pdf on Blackboard and the [class website](https://ndaman.github.io/fracture/), you may purchase any version if you prefer a hard copy
--   Homework will be given in handouts
+-   Homework will be given in handouts provided online
 -   Supplemental textbooks are listed in the syllabus for further study

 ----